 - juice from one small lemon

-As for the wonton shell.
-I kind of think that my hands are now fairly immune to hot things…haha!
-I supposed I have had my share of burns.
-Do not let you playing around in hot grease deter you from crisping up the wontons to make a taco shell.
+As for the wonton shell, I am fairly certain my hands are now immune to heat…haha!
+Honestly, I have had my share of burns.
+Do not let playing around in hot grease deter you from crisping up the wontons to make a taco shell.
 As an alternative, you could place the wrapper at the bottom of a muffin tin and bake upside down.
-I’ll show you how I did it…luckily, NO burns.
+Thankfully, playing around in hot oil did not result in a burn.

-Dice up the tuna.
-Place in a bowl with the Ponzu sauce and a sprinkle of the sesame seeds.
+Dice up the sushi-grade tuna.
+Place the diced tuna in a bowl with the Ponzu sauce.
+Sprinkle on the sesame seeds.
 Refrigerate until ready to use.
-Heat up enough oil in a cast iron pan to fry the wontons…about halfway.
+Heat up enough oil in a cast iron pan to fry the wontons.
+About halfway will work perfectly.

 If you can find round wonton wrappers, great.
-If not, I just bought the square egg roll wrappers, and used a 3″ round biscuit cutter.
-I use these cutters for all sorts of things…making eggs for sandwiches, molds and biscuits.
-Click here!
-I kind of like doing this because the round wrappers may be a bit small.
+If not, you can cut the square egg roll wrappers with a three-inch round biscuit cutter.
+I use these round biscuit cutters for all sorts of things.
+They are perfect for making eggs for sandwiches, molds and of course, biscuits.
+Click here to purchase.

-Once the oil is hot, take one of the wrappers…sorry…you can really only do one at a time.
+Once the oil is hot, grab hold of one of the wrappers.
+Sorry in advance, you can really only fry one at a time.
 Create a taco shape with your fingers.
-Place the bottom part in the oil first to set.
-Then either with your hand or with tongs, brown one side then the other.
+To set, place the bottom part in the oil first.
+Then, either with your hand or with tongs, brown one side, then the other.
 You basically keep turning from side to side until they are nice and brown.
-They fry, and brown fairly quick and can also burn easily.
-You should have something that looks like these…do NOT worry if they are not all uniform and perfect.
+They fry, and brown fairly quick, and can also burn easily.
+You should have something that looks like the picture below.
+Do NOT worry if they are not all uniform and perfect.
 Perfection to me is that they are not all the same!
 Lay on paper towels after frying to drain off any excess oil.

-I found the perfect vessel for tacos on Amazon.
+Luck for me, I found the perfect vessel to display tacos on Amazon.
 Check out this taco holder by clicking here!
 Place tacos in holders.
 Remove the tuna from the fridge.
 With a slotted spoon, spoon the marinated tuna into the shell.
-I tried to drain as much of the sauce off as possible.
-Top with the diced avocado and jalapeños.
-Sprinkle on a bit more sesame seeds and garnish with a drizzle of Sriracha mayo.
+Drain as much of the sauce off, as possible.
+Top the Wonton Tuna Tacos with the diced avocado and jalapeños.
+Sprinkle on a few more sesame seeds.
+Garnish with a drizzle of Sriracha mayo.
 Serve immediately and ENJOY!